 Here are two examples: the first for Elgamal and the second for elliptic curve key generation:

 (key-data (public-key (elg (p p-mpi) (g g-mpi) (y y-mpi))) (private-key (elg (p p-mpi) (g g-mpi) (y y-mpi) (x x-mpi))) (misc-key-info (pm1-factors n1 n2 ... nn))

 (key-data (public-key (ecc (curve Ed25519) (flags eddsa) (q q-value))) (private-key (ecc (curve Ed25519) (flags eddsa) (q q-value) (d d-value))))

 As you can see, some of the information is duplicated, but this provides an easy way to extract either the public or the private key.
 Note that the order of the elements is not defined, e.g. the private key may be stored before the public key. n1 n2 ... nn is a list of prime numbers used to composite p-mpi; this is in general not a very useful information and only available if the key generation algorithm provides them.

-Future versions of Libgcrypt will have extended versions of the public key interfaced which will take an additional context to allow for pre-computations, special operations, and other optimization.
+Future versions of Libgcrypt will have extended versions of the public key interface which will take an additional context to allow for pre-computations, special operations, and other optimization.
 As a first step a new function is introduced to help using the ECC algorithms in new ways:

 Decide what to return depending on the context.
-For example if the private key parameter is available a private key is returned, if not a public key is returned.
+For example if the private key parameter is available, a private key is returned; if not, a public key is returned.

 Return the public key even if the context has the private key parameter.